pauldotyu/moaw/workshops/pre03-aks/workshop.md

 <div class="info" data-title="Info">

 > Run the following command to see the status of the pods.
-You should now wee each pod is running two containers, the app container and the Istio sidecar container.
+You should now see each pod is running two containers, the app container and the Istio sidecar container.

 </div>